RobotsAndPencils/puppeteer-img/README.md

   Usage: puppeteer-img [options]

   Options:
     -V, --version                           output the version number
     -t, --type [type]                       The file type to generate.
 Options are jpeg or png.
 Defaults to png.
     -p, --path [path]                       The file path to save the image to.
     -w, --width [width]                     The width of the browser viewport.
 Default is 800 -h, --height [height]                   The height of the browser viewport.
+Default is 600 -s, --scale-factor [scale-factor]       Sets the device pixel scale factor when setting the viewport.
+Defaults to 1.
-Default is 600 -x, --x [x]                  X coordinate for capturing a clip of the browser window -y, --y [y]                  Y coordinate for capturing a clip of the browser window --clip-width [clip-width]    Width of image when capturing a clip of the browser window --clip-height [clip-height]  Height of image when capturing a clip of the browser window -h, --help                   output usage information
+    -x, --x [x]                             X coordinate for capturing a clip of the browser window -y, --y [y]                             Y coordinate for capturing a clip of the browser window --clip-width [clip-width]               Width of image when capturing a clip of the browser window --clip-height [clip-height]             Height of image when capturing a clip of the browser window -h, --help                              output usage information
 ```